-ANZ maintains a set of human rights standards called "Respecting people and communities: ANZ's approach to human rights", which guides the way we treat our employees, promote a culture of respect with our clients and suppliers and contribute to the communities where we operate.
-These standards are available to all ANZ employees in four languages: English, Indonesian Bahasa, Vietnamese and Chinese for staff based in Hong Kong and Taiwan.
+Our human rights standards - "Respecting people and communities: ANZ's approach to human rights" guides the way we treat our employees, promote a culture of respect with our clients and suppliers and contribute to the communities in which we operate.
+These standards are available to all ANZ employees in five languages: English, Indonesian Bahasa, Vietnamese, simplified Chinese and traditional Chinese.